natalieselmer/Bubble-Group-Project-Base/README.md

 ## Server application APIs
 example below COREY
-/api - API route that gives user option to search.
+/ - API route that brings user to web application home page; can choose between players and teams

+/player
-GET - returns the player from the database that the user searches for POST - allows user to input a player entry with stats if not already in the table PUT - allows user to change any player attribute DELETE - user can click "DELETE" button to delete a player entry
+  - GET: returns the players from the database
+  - POST: allows user to input a player entry if not already in the table
+  - PUT: allows user to update any player attribute
+  - DELETE: user can click "DELETE" button to delete player attributes

+/player/:player_id
+  - GET: returns the player that the user searches for
+  - DELETE: user can click "DELETE" button to delete a player entry

+/teams
+  - GET: returns all the playoff teams
+  - PUT: allows user to update a playoff team
+  - POST: allows user to input a playoff team entry if not already in the table

+/sponsors
+  - GET: returns all sponsors entries

+/endorsements
+  - GET: returns all endorsements entries

+/teamname
+  - GET: returns all team entries
+  - PUT: allows user to update a team
+  - POST: allows user to input a team entry if not already in the table

+/awards
+  - GET: returns all awards entries

 ## Known Bugs and Future Development